sahil-1234/MERN-Cricket-Match-Data-Management/README.md

 ## Project Overview

 This project is a cricket match data management system developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides functionalities to manage and update cricket match data, including ball-by-ball updates and detailed statistics for batsmen and bowlers.
-The frontend is inspired by Cricbuzz, featuring a professional design with a black background and white text.

 ## Features